HydroXCarbon/Dual-Discriminator-Hybrid-Quantum-GAN/README.md

 ## License

-See the LICENSE file in the project root for licensing details (add one if not present).
+See the LICENSE file in the project root for licensing details.

 ## Contact